noroute/greetme-web/README.md

 # About

-_GreetMe Web_ is a trivial web frontend for _GreetMe Server_ that allows a user to request a personalized greeting messages in his preferred language.
+_GreetMe Web_ is a trivial web frontend for _GreetMe Server_ that allows a user to request personalized greeting messages in his preferred language.

 It is merely a simple demo application that was used for winning insights of the build, deployment, and management possibilities